How to Choose a Digital Dental Lab for Your Practice

 Making the switch to a digital workflow is a huge step forward for any practice, but it’s natural to anticipate a few bumps in the road.
 From training your team to managing the initial costs, these challenges are common, but completely manageable.
 Thinking through these potential hurdles ahead of time and creating a clear plan will help you make a smooth and successful transition, allowing you to focus on delivering exceptional patient care.

-Training Your Team on New Technology
+Effectively Train Your Team on New Technology

 Adopting new technology can feel daunting for any team, but the right training transforms it from an obstacle into an opportunity.
 The key is to focus on building confidence through hands-on practice.
 Start by educating your clinicians on the best practices for digital impression capture, as high-quality scans are the foundation of a successful case.
 Partner with your digital lab or technology provider, as they often have excellent training resources.
 You could also designate a "digital champion" in your office—someone who is enthusiastic about the tech and can help guide other team members.
 Consistent practice and a supportive environment will ensure everyone feels comfortable and proficient with the new tools.

-Managing the Initial Investment
+Create a Smart Plan for the Initial Investment

 The upfront cost of digital equipment is often the biggest hesitation for practice owners.
 While it is a significant investment, it’s helpful to frame it in terms of long-term value and return.
 Digital dentistry can lead to substantial savings by reducing material costs, minimizing the need for remakes, and creating more efficient appointments that free up chair time.
 You don’t have to go all-in at once.
 Many practices start with a single intraoral scanner and build their digital toolkit over time.
 Look into financing options or bundled packages from suppliers, which can make the initial investment much more approachable.

-Ensuring Workflow and System Compatibility
+Double-Check Your Workflow and System Compatibility

 A seamless digital workflow depends on all your systems communicating effectively.
 Inconsistent digital scans or calibration errors can lead to frustrating and costly remakes, which undermines the very efficiency you’re trying to achieve.
 Before committing to a digital lab, ask detailed questions about their workflow.
 Are their systems compatible with your intraoral scanner?
 How do they handle file transfers?
 A great lab partner will have a standardized, end-to-end digital process and provide clear guidance on how to integrate your practice.
 This ensures every case moves smoothly from your chair to their lab and back again without a hitch.

-Maintaining Quality Control for Digital Impressions
+Establish Quality Control for Digital Impressions

 Switching from physical to digital impressions comes with a learning curve.
 Capturing a perfect scan requires more than just pointing the wand; it’s a skill that your team will develop over time.
 To maintain high quality, establish a clear and repeatable scanning protocol in your practice.
 This includes proper tissue management and following the scanner manufacturer’s guidelines.
 One of the best parts of working with a digital lab is the immediate feedback loop.
 They can review your scans and offer constructive tips, helping your team master the technique much faster and ensuring every impression you send is ready for production.